gillianbc/react-udemy-expenses/README-DEPLOYMENT.md

 `"heroku-postbuild": "npm run build-prod"`

 Working with my local git and branches is just the same as before.
-To update heroku, use the master branch:
+To update heroku, make sure you are on the local **master branch**:

 `git push heroku master`